wp-plugins/nelio-ab-testing/readme.txt

 4. Click the Add New button.
 5. Click the Upload button.
 6. Click "Install Now" and then "Activate".
+7. Once the plugin is installed and active, you can either start a new free trial or you can configure your Nelio account.

 **I successfully installed the plugin.
 What should I do now?**